Ignotus/notion-pm-autosync/README.md

 3. Install an app into your Github account.
 4. Create a notion integration https://www.notion.so/profile/integrations .
 Provide access to Insert Comments.
 5. Connect the new integration to a database
+6. Add an ID field for your ticket pages
-6. Run an autosync service on the server accessible via the webhook.
+7. Run an autosync service on the server accessible via the webhook.

 ``
 python3 -m notion_pm_autosync.autosync -c config.toml -p 8001